The Formation of Electron-capture Supernovae: A Review: The binary channel

 \subsubsection{NS+He star systems}

-NS+He star binaries are typically formed after a CE phase triggered by unstable mass-transfer in HMXBs (see Scenario A in Fig. 2).
+NS+He star binaries are typically formed after a CE phase triggered by unstable mass-transfer in HMXBs (see Scenario A in Fig. 3).
 This kind of binaries are considered as the progenitors of double NSs that are important gravitational wave sources.
-It seems that most double NSs are produced with relatively low kick velocities, suggesting that the EC-SN channel plays a significant role in the formation of double NSs (see, e.g., \citealt{Tauris2017ApJ...846..170T, 2018ApJ...867..124S, Andrews2019ApJ...880L...8A, Guo2024MNRAS.530.4461G}).
+It seems that most double NSs are produced with relatively low kick velocities, suggesting that EC-SNe play a significant role for the formation of double NSs (see, e.g., \citealt{Tauris2017ApJ...846..170T, Shao2018ApJ...867..124S, Andrews2019ApJ...880L...8A, Guo2024MNRAS.530.4461G}).